fatlard1993/humanity/README.md

 ## Card packs

 The decision to use only single entry cards was purposeful.
-I have found that things to simply run smoother with single entry cards, even in the physical game.
+I have found that things simply run smoother with single entry cards, even in the physical game.

 ### Even more content

-Make your own, put it in etc/cards
+Make your own, put it in etc/cards.

 Template: